Kintyre/ksconf/docs/source/install.rst

 KSCONF can be installed either as a Splunk app or a Python package.
 Picking the option that's right for you is typically fairly easy.

-Unless you have experience with Python packaging or are planning on customizing or extending ksconf then :ref:`Splunk app <install_splunk_app>` is likely the best place for you to start.
-If you go with the native Python option, then you have many additional decisions to make.
+Unless you have experience with Python packaging or are planning on customizing or extending ksconf then the :ref:`Splunk app <install_splunk_app>` is likely the best place for you to start.
+The native Python package works well for many developer-centric scenarios, but installation ends up being complicated for the more typical admin-centric use-case.
+Therefore, most users will find it easier to start with the Splunk app.

 .. note::